KIlian42/Atrial-Fibrillation-Classification-Using-Ensembled-Models/Readme.md

 ### 14th October - 27th October

+#### Progress

 1. Trained a baseline Residual CNN model on Physionet 2017 with 82% validation accuracy.
 2. Trained a baseline Residual CNN model on Physionet 2020 (sinus, fibrillation, flutter) with 90% validation accuracy.
-<br />-> for current results see plots in src/Implementation/v3/results (notes: Physionet 2020 Start with 90% val accuracy and does not improve)
+-> for current results see plots in src/Implementation/v3/results (notes: Physionet 2020 Start with 90% val accuracy and does not improve)
-3. Accessed and setted up UM data (no ECG folders "Export" 1 & 2 found, can not access them yet)
+3. Accessed and setted up UM data
-4. Did some further research (see [Next-steps-planned](####Next-steps-planned)) and papers (see list of papers in src/Research/Research_Readme.md) and currently investigating them closer to identify limitations
+4. Further research (see [Next-steps-planned](#Next-steps-planned)) and added papers about Transformer models (see list of papers in src/Research/Research_Readme.md) and currently investigating them closer to identify limitations
-5. Notes from last meeting:
+#### Notes from last meeting
 - (Optional: Setup UM Gitlab Repository for this project)
 - use PyTorch instead Keras
 - Split data (training/tests) by patients